SFDO-Tooling/Snowfakery/docs/index.md

 If you intend to use Snowfakery with Salesforce, we recommend installing CumulusCI, which includes Snowfakery in the installation.
 To install CumulusCI, follow the steps in the [Get Started](https://cumulusci.readthedocs.io/en/latest/get_started.html) section of the CumulusCI documentation.
 (Don't forget to install [Python](https://www.python.org/downloads/), too!)

-After installation, use the `snowfakery` task command to invoke Snowfakery.
+After installation, from your development environment of choice (e.g. VS Code), create a Snowfakery recipe file in your working directory (with a file extension .yml).
+Then, open a terminal and use the `snowfakery` task command to invoke Snowfakery, referencing the file you just created.
+Of course, you will want your recipe to include good instructions.
+We'll cover that in the rest of this documentation!

 ```s
 $ snowfakery somefile.yml